anttonalberdi/metadeep/README.md

 ## Worflow

-MetaDEEP can be run using the master function **metadeep()**, which  pipes all the intermediate steps and yields summary metabolite metrics for microbiomes.
+MetaDEEP can simply be used by running the master function **metadeep()**, which pipes all the intermediate steps and yields summary metabolite exchange metrics for microbiomes.

 ```r
 sbml_files <- list.files(path = "data", pattern = "\\.sbml$", full.names = TRUE)